Bill Parcells: Third retirement

 Parcells would have entered the final year of his contract with the Cowboys in 2007, and had been facing questions all year as to whether he would return to the Cowboys to coach his final season.
 With his 0–2 playoff record over four years as coach of Dallas, many had begun to wonder if the game had simply "passed him by."
 Immediately following the Cowboys' loss to the Seattle Seahawks, Parcells said that he was unsure if he would return in 2007, and the rumors about Parcells' future escalated.

 On January 9, the Newark Star Ledger reported through anonymous sources that Parcells had contacted the New York Giants about their available general manager position, but the Giants were not interested in Parcells' services.
 Parcells, the next day, quickly refuted any interest in the position, stating, "There is absolutely nothing to it.
 Whoever said it is a liar."

 On January 22, 2007, he announced his retirement as head coach of the Cowboys after 4 years, apparently ending his coaching career.

 Evidently, there are still questions as to his specific reasons for leaving the game.
-There were even reports that Parcells had been holding out for more money, and that Cowboys' owner Jerry Jones simply did not think Parcells's performance was worth the money he was demanding for the upcoming season.
+There were even reports that Parcells had been holding out for more money, and that Cowboys owner Jerry Jones simply did not think Parcells' performance was worth the money he was demanding for the upcoming season.

 After retiring from coaching, Parcells became a studio analyst for ESPN.
-This was his fourth stint with the network, having worked there before accepting the job in Dallas, where he coached both the Dallas Cowboys and a little league team for charity.
+This was his fourth stint with ESPN, having worked there before accepting the job in Dallas, where he coached both the Dallas Cowboys and a little league team for charity.
 It was rumored that ESPN offered him a position on Monday Night Football, but Parcells declined the opportunity.
-(It is also worth noting that ESPN still held a contract with Parcells as a broadcaster even as he coached the Cowboys.)
+(It is also worth noting that ESPN still held a contract with Parcells as a broadcaster even when he coached the Cowboys.)